Thermodynamics of bosonic systems in adS spacetime: Analysis of the thermodynamics

 \subsection{Structural aspects}

-Homogeneity, or in a broader sense quasi-homogeneity (i.e., homogeneity of degrees different of one and zero), is an essential property for a well-defined Thermodynamics \cite{belgiorno,kastor2010}.
-While quasi-homogeneity is explicit in the strict thermodynamic limit, it is not so beyond this limit, in the quasi-thermodynamic regime.
+Quasihomogeneity, that is, homogeneity of degrees different of one and zero, is an essential characteristic of a well-defined equilibrium thermodynamics.
+While quasihomogeneity is explicit in the strict thermodynamic limit, it is not so beyond this limit, in the quasithermodynamic regime.
 However, the partition functions can be written as $Z^{\texttt{field}} = f(LT)$, as seen in Eq.~(\ref{lnZ_f}).
-It follows that quasi-homogeneity is recovered demanding that $LT$ should be a homogeneous function of degree zero (otherwise, different powers of $LT$ will give different degrees).
-We note that it is the same requirement due to scaling arguments for the consistency of the Schwarzschild-anti de Sitter Thermodynamics \cite{Baldiotti:2016lcf,Baldiotti:2017ywq,kastor2010}.
+It follows that quasihomogeneity is recovered, demanding that $LT$ should be a homogeneous function of degree zero (otherwise, different powers of $LT$ will give different degrees).
+We note that it is the same requirement due to scaling arguments for the consistency of the Schwarzschild-anti de Sitter thermodynamics~\cite{Baldiotti:2016lcf,Baldiotti:2017ywq,kastor2010}.

-The condition $Z^{\texttt{field}} = f(LT)$, besides ensuring quasi-homogeneity, also furnishes a consistency result.
+The condition $Z^{\texttt{field}} = f(LT)$, besides ensuring quasihomogeneity, also furnishes a consistency result.
 This restriction on the form of the function $Z^{\texttt{field}}$ implies that

 where the expressions in~(\ref{def_P}) were used.
 Taking into account our definition of $V_{\textrm{\textrm{eff}}}$ in Eq.~(\ref{volumeeffn}),

 The equation of state~(\ref{state_eq_null_fluid}) shows that the massless bosonic gases behave as a null fluid, as expected.
 We conclude that the proposal for the effective volume in Eq.~(\ref{volumeeffn}) is compatible with the general thermodynamic description for the bosonic systems treated in the present work.
 More comments on this topic will be presented in subsection~\ref{volume-homogeneity}.